 These Italian ricotta cookies are so soft and light and just melt in your mouth.
 They are topped with almond icing and sprinkles for mouth watering flavor.
-Thank you Kristyn for the inspiration to share my recipe, and for sharing this post on your blog as well!

 I don’t know what it is about Italian food, but I’ve never met an Italian food I didn’t like.
 Calzones, manicotti, risotto, wood-fired pizza topped with prosciutto and some balsamic….I could go on and on.
 These Italian ricotta cookies are no exception.
 They are so soft and light and just melt in your mouth.
 My husband calls them cake cookies and my toddler calls them sprinkle cookies.
 I don’t have time to call them anything because I usually eat the entire batch the same day I make it.